StartupJobsCom/TLDExtract/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/layershifter/TLDExtract/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/layershifter/TLDExtract/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/layershifter/TLDExtract/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/layershifter/TLDExtract/?branch=master)

+# This is a forked from `layershifter/tld-extract` to support PHP 5.4.0.

+To support PHP 5.4.0 please use version `^0.2.2` or use the composer command below:

+    composer require ivankristianto/tld-extract "^0.2.2"

 `TLDExtract` accurately separates the gTLD or ccTLD (generic or country code top-level domain) from the registered domain and subdomains of a URL.
 For example, say you want just the 'google' part of 'http://www.google.com'.